Essential Medellin Travel Guide (Best Things to Do)

 Our guide was an incredible individual who told personal stories of how family members and friends were, against their will, involved in the violent conflicts started by the drug wars of the 1980s and 1990s.
 His stories were touching and really struck home for listeners.

-We’d recommend this to anyone who wants to better understand the city’s years of conflict in detail and with a talented guide.
+We’d recommend a tour like this to anyone who wants to better understand the city’s years of conflict in detail and with a talented guide.

 Hang out in the best neighborhood, El Poblado